rohan-bhautoo/PHP-Symfony-Guide/README.md

     ```

 </details>

+#### Docker
+Docker will be used to run a database server and db admin panel.

 ### Create Project and Pages
 Open your console terminal and run any of these commands to create a new Symfony application: